 There are a number, a small number, of stations already doing this.
 As long as there is free local news and free quality programming, people will listen, no matter what band it is being broadcast on.
 Free trumps paid any time, any day.

-Because of this post, I have received some e-mail asking why I am against community radio.
+Because of this post, I have received some e-mails asking why I am against community radio.
 I am not.
 In fact, I support community radio.
-I think that community radio done well is a wonderful tool in our democracy, giving a voice to those that are watching government.
-It also promotes other locals interests, events, music, etc. I would like to see more failing stations bought by community broadcasters and turned into something that is a public trust and responsive to the local population.
+I think that community radio done well is a wonderful tool in our democracy, giving a voice to those that are watching the government.
+It also promotes other locals’ interests, events, music, etc. I would like to see more failing stations bought by community broadcasters and turned into something that is a public trust and responsive to the local population.

 Also, creating a brick wall filter that cuts everything off at the second adjacent channel will cause distortion of the RF signal on the main channel.
-With analog AM and FM transmitters it cannot be done.
+With analog AM and FM transmitters, it cannot be done.
 Digital transmissions are another story, but that is not what we are talking about here.

 That is an engineer’s point of view.

 One other thing about adding hundreds more LP FM signals.
 There should be something that stipulates most (say >50%) of the programming be locally originated.
 Recorded for later playback is fine.
-Having thousands of LP stations broadcasting the same syndicated shows or running voice tracked automation 24/7 would be a recreation of the AM band as it currently exists.
-If you want to listen to that, then it already exists, help your self.
+Having thousands of LP stations broadcasting the same syndicated shows or running voice-tracked automation 24/7 would be a recreation of the AM band as it currently exists.
+If you want to listen to that, then it already exists, help yourself.
 I, on the other hand, would like to avoid the AMization of the FM band.